1and1/ioc-unit/ioc-unit-resteasy/README.md

 ## Pure Resteasy

 Inclusion of this module as test-dependency allows it to include **jaxrs** RestResources and ExceptionMappers in JUnit-Tests.
-To do so the must get included as SutClasses so that they are explicitly recognized by the resteasy MockDispatcherFactory.
+To do so the JaxRS-Classes must either get included as SutClasses or explicitly using the Annotation JaxRSClasses (version >= 20.0.19) so that they are explicitly recognized by the resteasy MockDispatcherFactory.

 ### example